Dr. Jan

 founded many world-class technology events

-including World Wireless Congress, Mobile World
+including World Wireless Congress, Global Mobile Congress,

-Forum and 4G Summit with over 100,000 global
+Forum, 5G Summit and 6G Summit with over 100,000

-wireless professionals involved in his events.
+global wireless professionals involved in his

-Keynotes
+Keynotes |

 Arpit Joshipura, Vice President, Strategy &

-Market Development, Ericsson
+Market Development, Ericsson Arpit moved to

 Ericsson from Redback where he was the VP of